Larry, Marla’s other half, wrote this poem while building the Main Cottage on Badour island.

 & Escapes Story

 I am a psychologist from Philadelphia who discovered Bobs Lake quite accidentally, when my oldest son, who is now in his 40’s, was four years old.
-I had never seen anything so beautiful and our whole family has not missed a summer since.
+I had never seen anything so beautiful and our whole family has not missed a summer since [except with great regret, 2020 covid has the borders closed].
 We rented for a decade at what was then Morters Cabins.
 When told we could no longer bring our dog, we bought a little swarth of land on a nearby island.
 I loved Morters so much that I had to be certain I could swim from there to the island, which I was able to do.

 In 2006 we heard that Morters had been cut in half and half of it sold.
 When the remainder came up for sale, in 2010, Chuck Morter gave us a mortgage to help us buy it.
 Fixing it up became a labor of love that has gone on now for 10 years.
 We renovated and winterized the cabins, built The Great House so that we could host weddings and retreats, and added new docks, a playground, hot tubs, and a fleet of boats to rent.